WheteThunger/ClaimVehicle/README.md

 - `claimvehicle.unclaim` -- Allows the player to relinquish ownership of a vehicle using the `vunclaim` command, so that someone else can claim it.
 This does *not* reset their cooldown.
 - `claimvehicle.nocooldown` -- Allows the player to claim vehicles with no cooldown.

-Alternatively, you can grant permissions to claim vehicles by type:
+As an alternative to the `claimvehicle.claim.allvehicles` permission, you can grant permissions to claim vehicles by type:

+- `claimvehicle.claim.caboose`
 - `claimvehicle.claim.chinook`
 - `claimvehicle.claim.duosub`
 - `claimvehicle.claim.hotairballoon`
+- `claimvehicle.claim.locomotive`
 - `claimvehicle.claim.minicopter`
 - `claimvehicle.claim.modularcar`
 - `claimvehicle.claim.rhib`